Bembem11/Google-Query/README.md

 # Google-Query

 ## Project Overview
- which is a great tool for analyzing, transforming data similar to SQL but in Google Sheets
+I’ve been learning more about Google Sheets QUERY, which is a great tool for analyzing, transforming data similar to SQL but in Google Sheets

 ## Data Sources
 The data was gotten from an open data source called Google Sheets.
 [Download Here](https://docs.google.com/spreadsheets)

 ## Tools used
-- Google Sheets
+- Google Sheets for Querying of Data
 - Github for Portfolio Building

-I have been learning about making queries on Google sheets
+I have been learning about making queries on Google sheets:
 - Using SELECT to choose retrieve columns of data.
 ```
 SQL STATEMENT =QUERY(A1:H44,"SELECT *",1)